tapebysea/ANTI-AI-LICENSE/README.md

-note to self, make sure to include something like this section of CC BY-SA 3.0 - No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+Note to self; make sure to include something like this section of CC BY-SA 3.0 - No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.